 Section 1: The business and affairs of the Association will be managed by the Board of Directors.

-Section 2: The Board of Directors will consists of 11 voting members: The association’s president, vice president, secretary, assistant secretary, treasurer, assistant treasurer and five at-large regular members elected by the association at its annual meeting.
+Section 2: The Board of Directors will consist of 11 voting members: The association’s president, vice president, secretary, assistant secretary, treasurer, assistant treasurer, and five at-large regular members elected by the association at its annual meeting.

 Section 3: If a vacancy occurs, the board may appoint a replacement member until a new election can take place at the next scheduled meeting of the full association.
 Any member of the board may be removed with or without cause by a vote of the majority of the directors.

 Section 4: The board will also have as many as five non-voting ex-officio members consisting of the most-recent former association president – providing the former president does not continue in a different board position, the association’s executive director, and as many as three associate members elected at the association’s annual meeting.